Microsoft Surface Propels Company Into Number Five PC Maker Slot For Good Reason [Opinion]

 “We’re unlikely to ever see Microsoft as the top PC manufacturer — globally or in any country.
 But breaking into the top five in the U.S., six years after the first Surface debuted, is nonetheless an accomplishment.”

-That said, the US market is obviously a big deal.
+That said, the U.S. market is obviously a big deal.
 Post-Balmer, Microsoft’s hardware strategy has been exemplary.
 Here is some of what they did right:

-Playin to Their Strength
+Playing To Their Strength

 Microsoft is a Windows and Office company that mostly serves enterprise customers.
 For a while, they were convinced that they had to be something more, something different.
 Balmer tried to turn the company into an Apple clone that attracted consumers with tablets and smartphones.